-It’s been more than a year since we reviewed Zoho Sites, a web publishing solution developed by Zoho Corporation in 2012.
+It’s been more than five years since we reviewed Zoho Sites, a web publishing solution developed by Zoho Corporation in 2012.

 With the launch of this builder, the company filled a much-needed gap in Zoho’s business apps lineup.
 The new product integrated with other business tools in Zoho’s productivity suite.
 For example, Zoho stores all content in the Zoho Creator Database and offers the CRM Form Builder which lets users handle such things like support requests.

 Initially, the builder followed the freemium model; there used to be two plans: a free and Premium.
-But in September 2014, the company decided to make the builder completely free.
+In September 2014, the company decided to make the builder completely free.
 They simply cut their advertising costs and left marketing to the end user.
+But since 2017 paid plans have appeared again, but the free pack is still alive.

 The Zoho Sites team believes that the best way to spend their marketing budget is to invest into new features.
-So, currently, the builder is free which means we can easily sign up and see how it works.
-Join us reviewing Zoho Sites website builder 🙂 .
+So, currently, the builder has a free plan which means we can easily sign up and see how it works.
+Join us reviewing Zoho Sites website builder.

 The builder is really pleasant to use.
 It’s clean, intuitive and easy-to-navigate.
 Once you’ve signed up, you’ll be taken to the library of templates.
 Then, you’ll be redirected to the builder itself.